bioinformatics-potsdam/genomeassembly-pacbiohifi/projectparameters.md

-# This file contains the project parameter that were used to standardize the assembly.
+## This file contains the project parameter that were used to standardize the assembly.
 Below you will find the detail information for the running of the assembly.
+The ones with the --paration=all are for the Universitat Potsdam server and the ones without the same are for the MESO cluster.

 ### downloading the data for the assembly from the NCBI archive
 ```
 #!/bin/sh